Pomiculture/PYNQ-overlay/README.md

 <div id='app'/>

 ## 4) Running the App
-Once the PYNQ-Z2 card is setup,
+Once the PYNQ-Z2 card is setup, connect to the Jupyter notebook through the network.

-dire lien ip et log/pwd
-overlayfiles + img in outfolder + notebook
+In our case :
+- URL address : 10.104.210.46:9090
+- Login/password : xilinx/xilinx

+You just have to [download the archive of the notebook project](jupyter_files.zip "Archive") and place it in your own Jupyter space.

 ---
 <div id='results'/>